 - Explore career fields before starting college

-Our High School Articulation Handbook (PDF) is a great resource!
+Our High School Articulation Handbook is a great resource!

-For more information about the Folsom Lake College High School Articulation Program, please contact: Career Education Transitions Coordinator, Claudio Cisneros at firstname.lastname@example.org.
+For more information about the Folsom Lake College High School Articulation Program, please contact the Career Education Transitions Coordinator at HSArticulation@flc.losrios.edu.

 "The high school articulation program encouraged me to continue towards college.
 It’s a great way to get started on my future."